ClickCease

 In a food poisoning case, you may be entitled to various types of compensation to address the full extent of your suffering and losses.
 Medical expenses are often the most immediate concern, covering costs for hospital stays, medications, and ongoing treatments.

-Lost wages can be claimed if your illness forced you to miss work, including potential future earnings if your condition results in long-term disability.
-Victims may also be able to seek compensation for pain and suffering for physical pain and emotional distress endured during and after the illness.
+Should your illness force you to miss work, you can claim lost wages, including potential future earnings if your condition results in long-term disability.
+Victims may also seek compensation for pain and suffering, which includes both physical pain and emotional distress experienced during and after the illness.

 Loss of consortium may be considered if the illness negatively impacts your relationship with a spouse or family members.
 Punitive damages might also be pursued in cases of gross negligence or intentional wrongdoing by the responsible party, serving as a deterrent against future negligence.